-St Michael & All Angels Church is preparing to commemorate the Centenary of the Armistice, which marked the end of World War 1 on November 11th 1918.
+St Michael & All Angels Church is commemorating the Centenary of the Armistice, which marked the end of World War 1 on November 11th 1918.

-- Our fifth annual exhibition commemorating those from the parish of St Michael & All Angels Bedford Park who died in World War 1 will open on Friday November 9th in the church.
-Those remembered will include Mrs Violet Long OBE, Chief Controller of the Women’s Army Auxiliary Corps, who drowned when the Ambulance Transport ship HMAT Warilda was torpedoed on August 3rd 1918.
+- Our fifth annual exhibition commemorating those from the parish of St Michael & All Angels Bedford Park who died in World War 1 opened on Friday November 9th in the church and will close on Friday November 30th.
+Those remembered include Mrs Violet Long OBE, Chief Controller of the Women’s Army Auxiliary Corps, who drowned when the Ambulance Transport ship HMAT Warilda was torpedoed on August 3rd 1918.
 She was 35 and the only woman remembered on our memorials.

 Violet lived at 4 Abinger Road, Bedford Park W4, and, at the start of the war, helped in the training of candidates for the St. John Ambulance Society in St Michael & All Angels Parish Hall.
 In 1917, the various women’s voluntary bodies were reorganised into a paid government service, the Women’s Army Auxiliary Corps.
 Mrs. Florence Burleigh Leach became its second Chief Controller and appointed her sister Violet as her deputy, latterly Chief Controller for Administration.